A. K. Fazlul Huq

-Abul Kasem Fazlul Huq (Note: আবুল কাশেম ফজলুল হক, Bengali pronunciation: /bn/) (26 October 1873 – 27 April 1962), popularly known as Sher-e-Bangla, (Note: শেরে বাংলা, Bengali pronunciation: /bn/) was a Bengali lawyer and politician who served as the first and longest prime minister of Bengal during the British Raj.
-He is well-known for presenting the Lahore Resolution which had the objective of creating an independent Pakistan.
+Abul Kasem Fazlul Huq (Note: আবুল কাশেম ফজলুল হক, Bengali pronunciation: /bn/) (26 October 1873 – 27 April 1962), popularly known as Sher-e-Bangla, (Note: শেরে বাংলা, Bengali pronunciation: /bn/) was a Pakistani statesman, lawyer, and politician who served as the first and longest-serving prime minister of Bengal during the British Raj.
+He presented the Lahore Resolution in 1940, the foundational document of the Pakistan Movement, for which he is regarded as one of the Founding Fathers of Pakistan.

-Born in 1873 to a Bengali Muslim family in British Bengal, Huq held important political offices in the subcontinent, including president of the All India Muslim League (1916–1921), general secretary of the Indian National Congress (1916–1918), education minister of Bengal (1924), mayor of Calcutta (1935), prime minister of Bengal (1937–1943), advocate general of East Bengal (1947–1952), chief minister of East Bengal (1954), home minister of Pakistan (1955–1956) and Governor of East Pakistan (1956–1958).
+Born in 1873 to a Bengali Muslim family in British Bengal, Huq held important political offices in the subcontinent, including president of the All India Muslim League (1916–1921), general secretary of the Indian National Congress (1916–1918), education minister of Bengal (1924), mayor of Calcutta (1935), prime minister of Bengal (1937–1943), advocate general of East Bengal (1947–1952), chief minister of East Bengal (1954), home minister of Pakistan (1955–1956), and governor of East Pakistan (1956–1958).
 He was first elected to the Bengal Legislative Council from Dhaka in 1913; and served on the council for 21 years until 1934.

 Huq was a key figure in the Indian independence movement and then the Pakistan movement.
 In 1919, he had the unique distinction of concurrently serving as president of the All India Muslim League and general secretary of the Indian National Congress.
 He was also a member of the Congress Party's committee enquiring into the Amritsar massacre.
 Fazlul Huq was a member of the Central Legislative Assembly from 1934 to 1936.
 Between 1937 and 1947, he was an elected member of the Bengal Legislative Assembly, where he was prime minister and leader of the house for six years.
-After partition, he was elected to the East Bengal Legislative Assembly, where he was chief minister for 2 months; and to the Constituent Assembly of Pakistan, where he was home minister for one year during the 1950s.
+After partition, he was elected to the East Bengal Legislative Assembly, where he was chief minister for two months.